-Grades: 11, 12Full Year1 CreditThe course will cover American history from the American Revolution, the founding of the United States to the present.Emphasis in the second semester will be the 20th century era, and specifically from World War I to the present.Will study U.S. foreign policy, and the many political and social movements that shaped American culture.Problem solving, critical thinking, writing, research, geographic skills, cooperative learning activities, and the integration of technology are encouraged.
+The course will cover American history from the American Revolution, the founding of the United States to the present.
+Emphasis in the second semester will be the 20th century era, and specifically from World War I to the present.
+Students will study U.S. foreign policy, and the many political and social movements that shaped American culture.
+Problem solving, critical thinking, writing, research, geographic skills, cooperative learning activities, and the integration of technology are encouraged.